Special Final in Dome Memorial Collection

-Special Final in Dome Memorial Collection is the third Japanese extended play by South Korean boy band Big Bang, released on December 5, 2012.
+Special Final in Dome Memorial Collection is the third Japanese extended play by South Korean boy band BigBang, released on December 5, 2012.
 It was released as a part of their 2012 Alive concert tour.

 Background

 BigBang became the first Korean musical artists to perform in all three of Japan's biggest dome venues: Tokyo's Tokyo Dome, Osaka's Kyocera Dome and Fukuoka's Yahoo!
 Japan Dome.
 It was announced on November 6, 2012, That they will release a special mini-album featuring five songs by the members respective solo projects and the Japanese version of the group song "Fantastic Baby".

 Chart performance

 The EP charted six on Oricon album chart, selling 45,910 copies in the first week.